 Informal tests by the US Department of Transportation's Office of Crash Avoidance Standards found that a standard-wattage 9004-type blue headlamp bulb reduced the road lighting ability of a standard headlamp by 67%, and increased glare for oncoming and preceeding traffic by 33%.
 This apparent contradiction arises because of the way the human eye handles light of different colors.
 The short-wavelength colors (blue, indigo and violet) are very difficult for our eyes to process and focus on.

 Compared to uncolored bulbs, Blue headlight bulbs are able to produce more glare with less light because of the difference between the "signal image", which is what an observer sees when looking at an illuminated headlamp, and the "beam pattern", which is the light viewed from behind the headlamp facing forward, as by the driver of a vehicle.
 In order for headlamp light to be used by the driver, the light must travel forward from the headlamp to an object, bounce off the object and return to the driver's eyes.
-As light travels through the atmosphere, it spreads and diffuses according to the Inverse Square Law: The intensity drops as 1/(distance)2.
-That is, a given headlamp will illuminate an object 2 feet away with 1/4 of the intensity found at the front face of the headlamp, an object 3 feet away with 1/9 of the source intensity, an object 10 feet away with 1/100 of the source intensity, and so on — and then this loss is redoubled because the light must travel back to the observer's eyes.
-Remember that the blue filtration prevents the bulk of the light being produced from reaching the road, so the light "stealing" effect of the Inverse Square law becomes greatly magnified: Less light by which to see.
+As light travels through the atmosphere, it spreads and diffuses according to the Inverse Square Law: The intensity drops as 1⁄(distance)2.
+Consider a reference point, say, 10 metres away from your eyes.
+An object at this distance will be lit to a certain level (let's call it the reference level) by your car's headlamps.
+An object at twice this distance (20 metres) will be lit not to 1⁄2 the reference level, but to 1⁄4 the level—that is, (1⁄2)2.
+An object located 3 times the reference distance away (30 metres) will be lit to (1⁄3)2 or 1⁄9 the reference level.
+An object located 10 times as far away (100 metres) will be lit to (1⁄10)2 or 1⁄100 the reference level, and so on.
+And then this loss is redoubled because the light must travel back to the observer's eyes.
+Remember that the blue filtration prevents a significant proportion of the filament's light from reaching the road, so the light "stealing" effect of the Inverse Square law becomes greatly magnified, and the result is less light by which to see.